 The cult of healthy lifestyles in harmony with nature is becoming a real obsession for many people, about to change completely our perception of what is useful and … beautiful.

 No wonder that more and more Bulgarian women prefer to entrust their beauty to natural cosmetic products, or so called organic or bio cosmetics, that is supposedly free of suspicious chemical substances that are harmful for the body.
+What about Bulgarian cosmetics ?

 It happens that we are even ready to roll up our sleeves at home and mix the ointments listed in the beauty recipes of our grandmothers.
 And they knew very well the beneficial properties of herbs, fruits, flowers and essential oils on the human body.
 It is from these old recipes for health and beauty that some of Bulgarian modern cosmetic companies draw ideas for their products that are in no way inferior in quality to those of the most famous brands in the world.

-An infusion of nettle for shiny hair, thyme infused with red wine against hair loss, a mask with cucumbers after burning, lemon juice to bleach stains on the face, olive oil, rose water, beeswax or parsley for dehydrated skin … The list is endless and contains all sorts of “tricks” used by our grandmothers to look fresh and irresistibly attractive after a hard day of work in the fields or cooking at home.
+An infusion of nettle for shiny hair, thyme infused with red wine against hair loss, a mask with cucumbers after burning, lemon juice to bleach stains on the face, olive oil, rose water, beeswax or parsley for dehydrated skin … The list is endless and contains all sorts of “tricks” used by our grandmothers to look fresh and irresistibly attractive after a hard day of work in the fields or cooking

-“Conventional creams, lotions, ointments and other products which contain a bunch of unhealthy chemicals, natural products made in Bulgaria are clean and have a beneficial effect on the skin and body”, explains Emil Glushkov, manager of a Bulgarian cosmetics company.
+“Conventional creams, lotions, ointments and other products contain a bunch of unhealthy chemicals.
+But natural products made in Bulgaria are clean and have a beneficial effect on the skin and body”, explains Emil Glushkov, manager of a Bulgarian cosmetics company.

 Commercially available creams based on rose oil (atar of roses), lavender, calendula, etc., are extremely well sold, merchants say.
 The reason is the excellent quality and the much lower price than the hugely advertised foreign products of the same class.
 According to Emil Glushkov, biocosmetics has another major advantage:

-And what about the Pomorie healing mud that is used as the basic ingredient in a number of organic beauty products that have been patented by the Bulgarian Academy of Sciences?
+And what about the Pomorie healing mud.
+It is used as the basic ingredient in a number of organic beauty products. they have been patented by the Bulgarian Academy of Sciences.
 The beneficial health and beauty properties of the mud extracted near Pomorie, combine with a bunch of typically Bulgarian grasses and essential oils.
-Emil Glushkov’s company has hired two elderly women with good knowledge in herbalism and folk medicine.
+Some companies hire elderly women with good knowledge in herbalism and folk medicine.